rcassotto/Sentinel-1-SLC-to-Coherence-Processing/README.md

 4) Execute the command: **_python3_** **_Process_SLC2Coh_wSNAP_v1.0.py_** **_FIREDpy_process_coh_input_asc.txt_**

-5) The script will take considerable time to process (hours-days) depending on the output resolution and number of files.
+5) The script will take considerable time to process (e.g. hours-days) depending on the output resolution and number of files.
 It will process several folders and files.
 The final coherence images will appear in subdirectories witin the "Processed_Data" folder.
 The subdirectories for each image will be named with the reference and secondary images as yyyymmddTHHMMSS_yyyymmddTHHMMSS (e.g. 20200806T141458_20200818T141458).